ovh/docs/pages/web_cloud/web_hosting/configure_your_web_hosting/guide.en-gb.md

 PHP runtime software applications are programs that allow you to perform actions on the web server in a given way.
 Generally, this setting is modified to influence the speed at which requests generated by visitors to your website are executed.

-On OVHcloud web hosting plans, we offer **2** PHP runtime environments: *php* (“PHP-FPM”) and *phpcgi*.
+On OVHcloud web hosting plans, we offer **2** PHP runtime environments: *php* (PHP-FPM) and *phpcgi*.

 By choosing the *php* engine, you can enable or disable the PHP accelerator (PHP-FPM).
 This has been adapted to suit our infrastructure, with the aim of speeding up the execution speed of PHP scripts.

-The *phpcgi* engine executes requests “in series”, unlike the *php* (“PHP-FPM”) engine, which executes them “in parallel”.
+The *phpcgi* engine executes requests “in series”, unlike the *php* (PHP-FPM) engine, which executes them “in parallel”.

-In comparison, the PHP accelerator (PHP-FPM) offers up to seven times faster performance than using the *phpcgi* engine.
+In comparison, the PHP accelerator (PHP-FPM) offers up to seven times faster performance than the *phpcgi* engine.

 #### 1.4 - Application firewall <a name="firewall"></a>

-A firewall is a type of security that filters incoming requests from your web hosting plan.
-On our web hosting plans, this configuration setting works as an **activable** or **deactivable** option.
+A firewall is a security tool that filters incoming requests to your web hosting.
+On our web hosting plans, this configuration option can only be **enabled** or **disabled**.
+Changing the firewall rules is not possible.
-This is because you will not be able to change the firewall filtering settings per se.

 Please refer to our guide “[Activating the application firewall](/pages/web_cloud/web_hosting/multisites_activating_application_firewall)” for more details on this topic.

 > [!warning]
 >
-> If you use payment modules, enabling the application firewall can sometimes cause communication disruptions between the payment module and the banks.
-If this is the case, deselect the option.
+> If you use payment modules, enabling the application firewall can sometimes cause communication disruptions between the payment module and the payment service provider.
+If this is the case, disable the option.
 >

 #### 1.5 - Execution modes <a name="runtime-mod"></a>

-The execution modes allow you to manage the cache behavior of your website's static files (images, for example) as well as the processing of PHP errors (generally useful when your website displays a blank page, for example).
+The execution modes allow you to manage the cache behaviour of your website's static files (images, for example) as well as the processing of PHP errors (generally useful, for example when your website displays a blank page).

 There are **2** modes that you can enable: *Production* and *Development*.